hasura/learn-graphql/tutorials/frontend/react-apollo-hooks/tutorial-site/content/introduction.md

 ## What will we be building?
 We will be building a realtime todo app using authenticated GraphQL APIs.

-Try this deployed version of the app to see what we'll be building: https://learn-hasura-todo-app.netlify.com/
+Try this deployed version of the app to see what we'll be building!! https://learn-hasura-todo-app.netlify.com/

 ## Will this course teach React concepts as well?